-The Swedish FSA granted the Company its banking license in 2016 and its license to conduct insurance mediation in 2017.
+The Swedish FSA granted the Company a financing business license in 2007, its banking license in 2016 and its license to conduct insurance mediation in 2017.

-In November 2017, Bluestep Holding AB and the Group was acquired by the private equity fund EQT VII.
+In November 2017, Bluestep Holding AB and the Group were acquired by the private equity fund EQT VII.